-My Top 25 Sega Master System Games That Are Still Fun Playing All These Years Later
+My “HIGH 54” Top Sega Master System Games That Are Still Fun Playing Now

-My Top 25 Sega Master System Games That Are Still Fun Playing All These Years Later
+My “HIGH 54” Top Sega Master System Games That Are Still Fun Playing Now

-And ever since interrupting music blahg updates with some video game posts, I’ve been noticing that my most visited website pages, month after month, were my blog posts about retro video gaming, and most of those visits were coming from Google’rs.
-And since I also did a lot of searching for “best Sega Master System games” or “most underrated Sega Master System games” or “top Sega Master System games that are still worth playing today” after I was done googling the same kind of “how to hack a sega mini” queries that had been directing people to my blog on a regular basis, I figured I should put together some console specific content for the Google search algorithms.
-Because SEO, innit?
+So, since I also did a lot of searching for “best Sega Master System games” or “most underrated Sega Master System games” or “top Sega Master System games that are still worth playing today” after I was done googling the same kind of “how to hack a sega mini” queries that had started directing people to my blahg on the regular… I figured I should put together some console specific lists myself — because SEO, innit?

 Please keep in mind that this list is not really in a ranked order and it is definitely not an attempt at creating a “best Sega Master System games EVER” list (so prepare to adjust your “how could you not include ___?!” outrage appropriately).
-This is just a list of games that I have personally found the most enjoyable to play as an elder millennial in the 2020s + it should also be noted that I don’t really care much for fighting games or button-mashing beat ‘em ups / shoot ‘em ups or turn-based RPG games (no matter how critically acclaimed / loved they may be by others).
+This is just a list of games that I still find personally enjoyable playing as an elder millennial in the 2020s.
+And please note that I don’t personally care much for button-mashing fighting games or turn-based strategy RPG games (no matter how ‘critically acclaimed’ they are on the Youtubes & Reddits by more serious gamers).

 .